pbauszat/Riotee_Gateway/README.md

 It stores messages received from the dongle in an internal database.
 The application exposes a REST API.

-A Client application running on a host (can be the same as the server) communicates with the server over HTTP.
+A client application running on a host (can be the same machine as the server) communicates with the server over HTTP.
-The client remotely fetches received messages and sends messages via the API.
+The client remotely fetches messages received by the gateway and sends messages to the gateway using the API.

 # Installation